ABBOT SOUND

 of highlights from a 1974 Llandudno 'Startime' variety show, starring British Music

 Hall veteran Alex Munro.
-A circular label giving the barest of credits has been
+For that record a circular label giving the

 Sound Studios is only mentioned on the picture sleeve.
 The run-off also has 'DER' on it,

-Sound was owned by Bob Turner of the Black Abbots band; the studio engineer and
+Bob Turner of the Black Abbots band.
+The studio engineer and session guitarist

 business - a firm that was paid by the artists to make records, as opposed to